microsoft/BotBuilder-V3/Connector/libraries/Calling REST API.md

 ---
 layout: page
-title:  REST API Credentials
+title:  REST API (auth)
 permalink: /connector/calling-api/
-weight: 285
+weight: 231
 parent1: Bot Connector SDK
+parent2: Library Reference
 ---

 Our API is a simple REST interface and is accessible from any language which can construct